scottspace/scottspace.github.io/aboutme.md

 the lunar landar, and interstellar communications (uh, online chat, before the internet).

-i went to mit at 16 to become an astronaut.  i failed out after 2 months... my eyesight wasn't 20/20. depressed and realizing my life was completely over (sounds like a teenager, doesn't it?), i walked across campus.  there i ran into an open house for the mit artificial intelligence laboratory.
+i went to mit at 16 to become an astronaut.  i failed out of naval flight program after 2 months... my eyesight wasn't perfect. sigh.  depressed and realizing my life was completely over (sounds like a teenager, doesn't it?), i sulked across campus.  there i ran into an open house for the mit artificial intelligence laboratory.  what the hell, i gave it a look.

 i spent the next 4 years working in the ai lab, teaching, and building robots in the summer. many years later, my PhD would payoff.  i started at google in 2016 doing ai fulltime,